DPoitrast/MCP/README.md

 ```

 The agent reads `model_context.yaml` to discover the API path and returns the
 JSON response from the server.
+For full YAML support install the optional
+`PyYAML` dependency; otherwise a limited built-in parser is used.

 ## Running tests